 New live line-up is recruited for North American, Japanese and Australian tours.

-John Lydon – now the only PiL member – releases his first single outside the band.
+John Lydon – now the only original PiL member – releases his first single outside the band.
 Time Zone: 'World Destruction' with Africa Bambaataa.

 Release of 'Album' album.
 Recorded with producer Bill Laswell and various session musicians; including Ginger Baker, Steve Vai, and Ryuichi Sakamoto.
 'Rise' from the album peaks at Number 11 in the UK charts.